Raneo Abu: Personal life

 Abu is married to Maria Paz Dolor, who has worked as a domestic helper in Italy, with whom he has three children.
-Their eldest daughter, Maria Reina, is a physician by profession who unsuccessfully ran for representative at the 2nd district of Batangas in 2022.
+Their eldest daughter, Maria Reina Abu-Reyes, is a physician by profession who is also in politics, being a member of the Batangas Provincial Board from the 2nd district since 2025.

 On March 25, 2021, Abu tested positive for COVID-19.